dwavesystems/spin-boson-chain/README.rst

 ======================

-``sbc`` (short for 'Spin-Boson Chain') is a Python library for simulating the dynamics of a generalized one-dimensional spin-boson model, where both the :math:`z`- and :math:`y`-components of the spins are coupled to bosonic baths, rather than only the :math:`z`-components.
+``sbc`` (short for 'Spin-Boson Chain') is a Python library for simulating the dynamics of a generalized one-dimensional spin-boson chain model, where both the :math:`z`- and :math:`y`-components of the spins are coupled to bosonic baths, rather than only the :math:`z`-components.
 The library adopts the quasi-adiabatic path integral (QUAPI) formalism to express the spin system's